nariaki3551/cmapdeepbkz/README.md

 ## Setup on Docker

 If you use docker to set up, you just have to run the following building command.
 The docker image will be created from ubuntu:20.04.
+Then you run the docker image.

 ```
-docker build -t cmaplap .
+docker build -t cmapdeepbkz .
 ```

-Then you run the docker image.

 ## Setup Manually